neemiasbsilva/imdb_text_to_word_embeddings/readme.md

-# Transform Raw Text to Word Embeddings
+# Transform IMDB Raw Text Review into Word Embeddings

 #### A simple way to transform raw text data into word embeddings for use it in your machine learning project.